 Attackers.
 We recruit another twelve volunteers as onsite attackers, five females and seven males, aged from 21 to 43, including four undergraduate students, five graduate students, and three faculty members.
 In addition, we use two different devices, i.e., a ASUS T305C tablet and a Pixel 3 smartphone as stereo eavesdropping equipments.
 The tablet and the phone have dual stereo microphones separated at a distance of 5cm and 15cm, respectively.
 Attackers can conduct on-site eavesdropping attacks and offline DSP attacks with stereo records.
-Particularly, we consider two offline blind source separation (BSS) algorithms, i.e., FastICA [20], an independent components analysis (ICA) based algorithm, and DUET [21], a binary time-frequency masking algorithm.
+Particularly, we consider two offline blind source separation (BSS) algorithms, i.e., FastICA [39], an ICA based algorithm, and DUET [40], a binary time-frequency masking algorithm.